 You can always login to your Self serve profile on bell.ca/MyBell to see if you are eligible for a Device upgrade.
 You will be required to enter into a new Agreement with Bell at the time of the Device upgrade.
 Early upgrade Fees may apply.
 Discounted Device upgrade offers are made available in Bell’s sole discretion, and may be withdrawn at any time.

 If you plan to stop using your Device, it is your responsibility to delete any personal information and content it contains.
 To do so, you must reset the Device to factory settings.
 Visit support.bell.ca to find out how.
 If you upgrade or replace your Device, your content may not be transferable.
 If your content is important to you, then ask whether the content can be transferred.

-When you accept this Agreement, you agree to Bell updating the software, features and settings on your Device and/or SIM Card wirelessly as necessary, without notice, and you agree that these updates may be required in order to continue receiving the Services.
+When you accept this Agreement, you agree to Bell updating the software, features and settings on your Device and/or SIM Card wirelessly as necessary, without additional notice, and you agree that these updates may be required in order to continue receiving the Services.